dtipson/featherweight/README.md

 If you wanted the video thumbnails to load by default, you'd add style="background-image:url(/full/path/to/thumbnail/image)" and the css class "videoBgImgOn" to the <a> tag.

 If you wanted to control the thumbnail image, but still want it to be loaded conditionally (i.e., not by default at desktop widths), then add the data class data-video-img-fallback="/full/path/to/thumbnail/image" to the <a> tag.

+##What's still Missing

+1. Making this more of an extensible plugin than a list of custom methods
+2. adding methods to rescan and add thumbnails and/or videos that are dynamically added to the page.
+3. Reducing the size further